0xC0FFEEBEEF/nbdevlabtwo/src/content/projects/this-website.md

 1:30am same day

 Update: I added a lil something to my main page, I couldnt go to bed knowing that was bare, ok NOW im going to bed!

+8/24/2025 6:35PM

+Update: I have focused MUCH on making the page pretty, I attempted another CMS but turns out that was a waist of time, I am implementing some shadcn, quite happy with it so far!
+I made my repo private, I felt as if that would be a good course of action considering Im still learning this and security could quite possibly be a concern here.
+Though, I highly doubt it.